-The Climate Action Leadership Diploma (CALD) Curriculum at Pearson
+The Climate Action Leadership Diploma (CALD) Program at Pearson

 Climate Action Leadership Studies

-- University courses in partnership with Vancouver Island University (VIU) and Royal Roads University (RRU)
+- University-accredited courses in partnership with Vancouver Island University (VIU) and Royal Roads University (RRU)

 - Bespoke UWC Programming in Leading Climate Action